- Entries for the 2020 Porter Prize will be accepted until midnight, 1 October 2019.

 - The author’s name must not appear anywhere in the document or in the name of the digital file.

 - The file name should only include the title of the poem.

 What does it cost to enter a poem?

-4. Each entry must be accompanied by an entry fee of AU$25, or AU$15 for current ABR subscribers.
-To qualify for the lower entry fee, entrants must hold a current one-year subscription to our print edition or ABR Online.
-Full time students are also eligible to enter at the lower rate but must provide their student number and the name of the institution in which they are enrolled at the time of entry.
+- Each entry must be accompanied by an entry fee of AU$25, or AU$15 for current ABR subscribers.
+To qualify for the lower entry fee, entrants must hold a current one-year subscription to our print edition or a digital ABR subscription.
+Full-time students are also eligible to enter at the lower rate but must provide their student number and the name of the institution in which they are enrolled at the time of entry.

-5. If you don’t already subscribe to ABR Online, you can purchase a one-year subscription and enter a single poem for a total of AU$65.
+- If you don’t already have a digital subscription to ABR, you can purchase a one-year subscription and enter a single poem for a total of AU$65.
 You can then enter subsequent poems at the discounted rate of $15 each.

-7. If you choose not to subscribe to ABR (print or online) when you enter the Prize and you are not already an ABR subscriber, you will receive access to ABR Online free of charge for four months.
-You will be contacted when your complimentary ABR Online subscription has been activated.
+- If you choose not to subscribe to ABR (print or online) when you enter the Prize and you are not already an ABR subscriber, you will receive digital access to ABR free of charge for four months.
+You will be contacted when your complimentary digital ABR subscription has been activated.

 Terms and conditions